Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Life-Cycle Effects of Individual War-Time Shocks

 Panels (e) and (f) of Figure \ref{fig:lfeffects_191921} show that displacement left clear traces in labor market careers.
-The first key result is that immediately after the war, displaced persons were up to 10 percentage points less likely to be employed than non-displaced persons (panel (e)).
-The employment gap began to close when the displaced were in their early 30s and disappeared when they were in their mid-30s.
-The second key result is that the occupational prestige of displaced persons remained significantly lower throughout their labor market careers.
-Panel (f) illustrates that the loss of occupational prestige was greatest at about age 25, shortly after displacement.
-While this penalty declined in the late 20s, it remained unchanged or even increased slightly thereafter.
+Immediately after the war, displaced persons were up to 10 pp less likely to be employed than non-displaced men (panel (e)).
+The gap in employment decreased in the early 30s and disappeared by the mid-30s.
+However, conditional on employment, the occupational prestige of displaced persons remained significantly lower throughout their labor market careers.
+Panel (f) illustrates that this gap was greatest around age 25, shortly after displacement.
+While this penalty declined in the late 20s, it remained largely unchanged thereafter.
 At age 56-65, displacement still lowered occupational prestige by around 3.4 points (or 7.8\% relative to the control mean).
+This aligns with \cite{Bauer2013}, who show that displaced men born in 1906-25 earned 5.1\% less in 1971 than otherwise comparable non-displaced men.
+Our results suggest that such occupational disadvantages persisted until late in the career, even for individuals who were just starting their careers at the time of displacement.

-In Appendix \ref{sec:theory}, we interpret displacement as a decline in the wage rate (e.g., due to a loss of social networks or region-specific human capital) or a loss of wealth (e.g., due to the loss of property).
+In Online Appendix \ref{sec:theory_displacement}, we interpret displacement as a decline in the wage rate (for example, due to a loss of social and job networks) or a loss of wealth (for example, due to lost property).
 A wage decline generates opposing income and substitution effects and, therefore, ambiguous implications for the retirement decision.
-In a simple model with log-linear utility, the income and substitution effects cancel out exactly.
+In a simple model with log-linear utility, the income and substitution effects on labor market entrants cancel out exactly.
 On the other hand, a pure wealth effect would generate an income but no substitution effect and therefore delay retirement.
-These implications align with the observation that expellees do not retire (significantly) later.
-However, as we show next, the effects of displacement depend critically on the age at which a person was displaced, with strong effects on education and employment for some age groups.
+These implications align with the observation that in the 1919-21 cohort, expellees do not retire (significantly) later.
+However, as we show below, the effects of displacement depend critically on the age at which a person was displaced, with strong effects on education for younger birth cohorts (whose educational investments were directly interrupted) and large effects on employment for older cohorts (who experience weaker income effects).

+\paragraph{Robustness checks and additional evidence.} Table \ref{tab:cs_robustness191921} shows that our baseline results from Table \ref{tab:cs191921} are robust to alternative control variables and to the joint inclusion of all shocks.
+We present three sets of regressions for each shock.
+The ``raw'' specification controls only for year of birth.
+The ``baseline'' specification adds our standard controls: years of schooling of father and mother, number of siblings, and time of war entry.
+Finally, the ``extended'' specification controls for own years of secondary schooling, an indicator for poor health before age 18, and the respective other shocks.